 What percentage of the amount you are transferring would you like to assign to each investment?

 Why would I leave cash in my Pension?

-You can put cash in your Pension and choose investments later.
+You can hold the money in your Pension in cash and choose your investments later.
 You also need cash to pay for any charges.

-Please note, if you want to take cash from your Pension immediately, the amount you need to withdraw needs to be available in your account as cash, with no transactions pending
+Please note, if you want to withdraw money from your Pension immediately, the amount you want to withdraw needs to be available in your account as cash, with no transactions pending.

 You have not yet selected any funds

 You can transfer from an existing registered pension plan into your Aviva Pension.
 We don’t accept the following: